cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - {{JKX18}} comments on a strong defense against essentially the only inherent remaining weakness of a "strong aPAKE", namely, offline dictionary attacks upon server compromise.
-The authors suggest implementing the OPRF phase as a Threshold OPRF {{TOPPSS}}, effecitvely forcing an attacker to act online or to control at least t key shares, the threshold number of keyshares necessary to recombine the shared key.
+The authors suggest implementing the OPRF phase as a Threshold OPRF {{TOPPSS}}, effectively forcing an attacker to act online or to control at least t key shares, where t is the threshold number of shares necessary to recombine the secret OPRF key.
 This implementation only affects the server and changes nothing for the client.
 However, this mechanism is out of scope for this document.